christopherdumas/Conceptionalis-Philosophica-Contemplatio/_posts/2020-05-31-section-2-epistemology.md

 categories: section
 ---

-## Why correct knowledge is important
+## Rational & Correct Knowledge

-Rational knowledge is knowledge ordered by the laws of the Object concept - i.e. ordered by correct hierarchies of concepts and correct relations between them through the laws of logic.
+Rational knowledge is knowledge ordered by the laws of the Object concept - i.e. ordered by logical hierarchies of concepts and logical relation-concepts between them through the laws of logic.

-**Nota bene:** To this basis can be added further rules as the relation-concepts applicable to these constituent concepts in play require, but it is necessary to always keep in mind that these other laws - specific to the situation, usually empirically observed apart from the Object itself - are not as binding or as fundamental or as certain.
-If any specific relation-concept does not follow the laws of logic, then it is inconsistent with its own more abstract essence, and must be discarded.
+**Nota bene:** a "logical" hierarchy is one in which there are no loops, or higher-up concepts that add incorrect details, etc - the hierarchy of concepts must be formed strictly.
+An example: the fallacy of composition performs a conceptual step up the ladder of abstraction by grouping several assembled concepts of objects together in a single entity.
+However, it adds details from its constituent concepts which are not present in a proper common grouping concept.
+For example: a "car" is a grouping-concept relating the concepts of "wheel," "tire," "body,** and so on.
+To say that a tire is rubber, therefore the entire car is rubber, is to commit the fallacy of composition and construct a hierarchy that is not logical, because it adds a detail to the grouping concept which all the other concepts that form it do not have, meaning that the grouping concept is not strictly a detail-elision, but partly a detail addition.

+Correct knowledge is knowledge which, as well as being rational, rightly integrates relations and details from the consciousness' envelope about the concepts which one desires to describe with that body of knowledge.

+**Nota bene:** there is a strange "loop" affect to these two concepts of knowledge, due to the fact that, technically, the laws of logic that rational knowledge must observe are observed by the consciousness in its envelope in the form of the Object, so that abstractly speaking rational knowledge is just knowledge which "rightly integrates the relations and details" of the Object as it is observed in "from the consciousness' envelope."
+Yet, for any other knowledge to be correct, since all other concepts "descend" from the Object, that other knowledge must observe the rules of the Object first before it can continue to be correct in its own specific way.

+## Inconsistent knowledge

+The primary and first rule that all actions must follow is the law of non-contradiction, and so, since correct knowledge is judged primarily by action, knowledge must also follow this rule.
+Inconsistent knowledge must be tossed aside.

-Why must inconsistent knowledge be discarded?
-Because inconsistent knowledge is not knowledge at all.
+Inconsistent knowledge is not knowledge at all.
 It does not indicate which prong of the contradiction should be selected, and it cannot provide an underlying causal model of both aspects at once.
 Inconsistent knowledge must be reconciled, or it is undecidable.

+## proper causal models

+A causal model explains what conditions or actions produce other conditions - thus, the action "pushing this ball" produces the condition "this ball is rolling."
+Causal models take the form of relation-concepts between objects, where which relation-concepts that can be applied - and what the specific manifestation of the relation-concept is - is determined by, as usual, the details of the concepts being related.
+This is like the notion of an concept's (or object's) actuality, its current details, and its potentiality, the relation-concepts which that actuality allow to be applied.

-We need knowledge with a proper causal model because only a causal model can present the mechanism of action and reaction an understanding of which is necessary to guide action: if one does not know what results - or even, at an extreme, is possible to result - from actions, how can one choose between them to achieve results?
+We need correct knowledge with a correct causal model because only a causal model can present the mechanism of action and reaction an understanding of which is necessary to guide action: if one does not know what results - or even, at an extreme, what *possible* results - actions have, how can one choose between them to achieve results?
 How can one act with any logic other than randomly?

 One might say "I will act randomly in order to *find out* what these actions do."
-This is what babies do, and in a way what scientists do as well - we will discuss that subject later - but that is random action in the pursuit of *forming* a proper causal model of reality.
+This is what babies do, and in a way what scientists do as well - we will discuss that subject later - but that is random action in the pursuit of *forming* a correct causal model.
+I.e. it is admitting that ultimately a correct causal model is important.
 One cannot go without one forever, willfully ignoring the causes and effects one sets in motion, and be said to be acting other than randomly and thus without hope of causing anything desired to come about.
+One cannot, in fact, survive at all that way.

-Thus rational knowledge is required for action in pursuit of any goal - i.e. for living - in the long run.
+Thus correct knowledge is required for action in pursuit of any goal - i.e. for living - in the long run.

+## expanding knowledge

 Furthermore it is universally a proper and beneficial endeavor to expand and test a causal model and rational knowledge: to test, because one must know where